The USS Runner (SS-275) was a Gato-class World War II era submarine.

 She was struck from the Navy list on October 30, 1943.

-The Runner was probably lost sometime after sinking the Japanese cargo vessel Seinan Maru, on June 11, 1943, at the geographic position 41° 0' 0.000" N, 141° 30' 0.000" E. A summary of Japanese antisubmarine attacks received after the war did not contain conclusive evidence of an attack which could be tied to the loss of the Runner.
+The Runner was probably lost sometime after sinking the Japanese cargo vessel Seinan Maru, on June 11, 1943, at the geographic position 41° 00' N, 141° 30' E. This is the Runner's last known position.
+A summary of Japanese antisubmarine attacks received after the war did not contain conclusive evidence of an attack which could be tied to the loss of the Runner.
 According to Wilfred J. Holmes, the captain of the Runner had been cautioned to stay outside of the 100-fathom curve in order to avoid minefields northeast of Honshu.
 At that time it was not known that the Japanese were laying anchored mines there within the 250-fathom curve.
 Holmes attributed the the losses of the Runner and the Pompano to the new minefields.
 2

 Runner was awarded one battle star for World War II service.